 Find the best point of view to make your photos from.
 Take lots, each from a slightly different angle.

 You can find reflections in:

-When you are photographing reflections of things on a coloured surface, pay attention to how the colour influences your photo.
+When you are photographing reflections of things on a colored surface, pay attention to how the color influences your photo.

 You might like to try some reflection photos during dusk or at night.

 Cameras capture life in a single frame, but life is rarely static.
-Motion is often all around us but we do not include it very often in our photographs.
+Motion is often all around us, but we rarely include it in our photographs.

 Choose any subject you like that’s moving.
 Find somewhere you can set up and spend time without being disturbed or distracted.

-I find it’s best when using a slow shutter speed while photographing moving subjects to experiment at lot.
+Experiment with using a slow shutter speed while photographing moving subjects.